runonbitcoin/walleteering/guide/02-purse.md

 ## Pay for the transaction

-The `pay()` method is passed a *partial transaction*.
-Its goal is to add the inputs and outputs necessary for miners to accept the transaction, and then sign it.
-While this may be done in the adapter,

-A general strategy is to:
+It is likely that your wallet already has a method to pay for a transaction, so we won't dwell on the details.
+A general strategy is:

 1. Add enough UTXOs to more than cover the transaction
+2. Calculate the expected miner fees
-2. Add a change output, returning all but the miner transaction fee to the purse
+3. Add a change output, returning all but the fee back to the purse
-3. Sign the inputs that were transaction
+4. Sign the new inputs added

-However, different wallets will take different approaches.

-- Rule of thumb: Pay more than you need, and then receive change
-- Placeholder signatures

-- Don't pay for non-dust outputs / backed jigs
+Calculating the miner fee is worth dwelling on.
+The partial transaction passed to `pay()` will already have inputs and outputs.
+Run supports a feature called **backed jigs** which are tokens backed by an amount of BSV in their UTXOs.
+These backed jigs may be outputs, inputs, or both, so wallets should not assume that all inputs and outputs are dust.
+In fact this assumption is likely to lead to bugs.
+Therefore it's recommended that your first adapter not support backed jigs at all.
+You can detect backed jigs via:

+    const hasNonDustInputs = spent / tx.inputs.length > 546
+    const hasNonDustOutputs = tx.outputs.some(output => output.satoshis > 546)
+    const hasBackedJigs = hasNonDustInputs || hasNonDustOutputs

+If `hasBackedJigs` is true, throw an error. we'll cover how to support backed jigs in [Chapter 4: Advanced Considerations](04-advanced.md).

+The inputs of the transaction will also have their unlocking scripts set to dummy placeholders that are the presumptive length of the actual signature scripts.
+You can use this knowledge when calculating the fee because the final transaction is unlikely to be bigger than the original plus any inputs and outputs you add.
+The current recommended miner fee as of May 2020 is 0.5 satoshis per byte.

 ## Secure your wallet